Frequently Asked Questions

 Who will do my contract drafting work?

 I'm highly specialised in IP, so my clients have always had to instruct other lawyers for most of their legal work.
-I now have a number of clients who retain me to give advice on strategy (including the structuring of contracts), to help with negotiations and dealmaking (including reviewing and commenting on agreements), and to up-skill their people, while using a law firm or their in-house legal team to draft the contracts for the deals I am working on.
-Over time, this will become the only way I operate when helping with transactions.
+Clients now retain me to give advice on strategy (including the structuring of contracts), to help with negotiations and dealmaking (including reviewing and commenting on agreements), and to up-skill their people, while using a law firm or their in-house legal team to draft the contracts for the deals I am working on.
+This is now the only way I operate when helping with transactions.

 Why the change, given you're not at retirement age?